EURUSD Is Possibly Bearish | Action Forex

 What the possible outcomes are

-The eurozone annualized GDP missed the expectation figures, so EURUSD turned for a decline before today’s U.S. Retail Sales release.
+The U.S. dollar moved to new heights after the FOMC minutes yesterday.
+EURUSD dropped to the new year lows of 1.16644 but rebounded to the current level of 1.16940.

-In our most likely scenario, the pair may experience a downward correction towards the first support level of 1.17587.
+In our most likely scenario, the pair may experience a downwards correction towards the first support level of 1.16833.

 Key levels